EO-DataHub/eodhp-workspace-manager/README.md

 # EO DataHub Workspace Manager
-The Workspace Manager is a serivce that has two distinct roles:
+The Workspace Manager is a service that has two distinct roles:

 1. Monitors the Workspace CRD.
 It detects changes to the `status` and produces a message to send directly to the `workspace-status` pulsar topic